stoermelder/vcvrack-packone/README.md

 - [STROKE](./docs/Stroke.md): utility which converts used-defined hotkeys into triggers or gates, also provides some special commands for Rack's enviroment

 Feel free to contact me or create a GitHub issue if you have any problems or questions!
-If you like my modules consider donating to https://paypal.me/stoermelder.
-Thank you for your support!
-I'm also interested in any Doepfer Eurorack hardware modules ;-)

 ## Building